Best Travel Credit Card Rankings in Canada for 2018

-- Why It’s a Winner: The American Express Gold Rewards card is special because of its phenomenal rewards value and its unparalleled flexibility.
-Earn a welcome bonus of 25,000 Membership Rewards points (value up to $550) when you charge $1,500 in purchases to your Card in your first 3 months of Cardmembership.
-In addition, the first year annual fee is waived – a value of $150 – making the card virtually free to try for a year.
+Why It’s a Winner: The American Express Gold Rewards card is special because of its phenomenal rewards value and its unparalleled flexibility.
+Earn a welcome bonus of 25,000 Membership Rewards points (redeem for $250 against any travel or transfer to Aeroplan 1:1 for 25,000 Aeroplan miles).

 Ongoing value is strong.
 Earn double points on gas, grocery, drugstore & all travel related expenses (air, water, rail and road transport, lodging and tour operator sales).
 Each Amex point is worth 1 cent.
 As a result, the base rewards rate is worth 1% and the bonus rewards rate is worth 2%.
 If you transfer your points to Aeroplan, the base rewards rate is worth 1.28% and 2.56% on bonus categories, which is stellar.
 The insurance package is phenomenal.

-The Amex Gold Rewards card beats RBC’s Visa Infinite Avion card for four reasons.
+The Amex Gold Rewards card beats RBC’s Visa Infinite Avion card for three reasons.
 First, it has a higher sign-up bonus.
-Second, Amex waives the first year annual fee.
-Third, you can earn double points on travel expenses (in addition to gas & groceries).
-Fourth, Amex allows you to redeem for any travel expense on your statement at full value, while if you redeem with RBC’s Payback with Points feature, you’ll get closer to half a penny per point.
+Second, you can earn double points on travel expenses (in addition to gas & groceries).
+Third, Amex allows you to redeem for any travel expense on your statement at full value, while if you redeem with RBC’s Payback with Points feature, you’ll get closer to half a penny per point.